elyra-ai/elyra/docs/source/user_guide/pipelines.md

    - Secrets are ignored when the pipeline is executed locally.
 For remote execution, if an environment variable was assigned both a static value (via the 'Environment Variables' property) and a Kubernetes secret value, the secret's value is used.
    - Example: `ENV_VAR=secret-name:secret-key`

-   Both generic and [custom components](pipeline-components.html#custom-components) support the following property:
+   Both generic and certain [custom components](pipeline-components.html#custom-components) support the following property:

    **Data Volumes**
    - Optional.
 A list of [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) to be mounted into the container that executes the component and allows for data exchange between components.
 Format: `/mnt/path=existing-pvc-name`.
 Entries that are empty (`/mnt/path=`) or malformed are ignored.
 Entries with a PVC name considered to be an [invalid Kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) will raise a validation error after pipeline submission or export.
 The referenced PVCs must exist in the Kubernetes namespace where the node is executed.
+Note that only certain Apache Airflow operators are capable of supporting volumes in the manner explained here.
    - Data volumes are not mounted when the pipeline is executed locally.
    - Example: `/mnt/vol1=data-pvc`